 Failure to Exchange Declarations (Assets Debts)-or-

-We live in a society where people often want what they want, and when clients hire attorneys to get something done, especially in family law, it's often because one SIDE tried to take advantage of the other side.
+When clients hire attorneys to get something done, especially in family law, it's often because one SIDE tried to take advantage of the other side.
 If you have a family law case where both of you AGREE on everything then you may not need separate attorneys, except perhaps to create a settlement agreement.

 HOWEVER, the vast majority of most divorces and break ups, are because the couple cannot agree on a lot of things, including (just an example....) post judgment orders.........

 How to raise the kids-- too lenient? too strict?